juancortez/shpeaustin/README.md

  5. Verify that it works by running node app.js locally and sending an email.
  6. If it suceeded, the terminal output should output: { message: 'success' }

+ ### SendGrid Application
+ The sole purpose of the SendGrid application is to serve as a mailing client for the Bluemix application.
+The SendGrid API is connected to the
+ Contact Us page, but can be placed in multiple locations.
+You just have to make a POST to the /contact endpoint with the appropriate data in the
+ BODY of the request.
+The recipient of e-mails is set in the models/global.js file under the sendGridEmail e-mail.

 ## Redis Cloud Database Binding
  1. Go to the online [IBM Console][].
  2. Click on Catalog on the main menu on top of the screen